HMS Implacable (1805): Fate

 Unlike the unfortunate Wellesley, Implacable survived the Second World War.
 Still, the Admiralty scuttled her by an explosive charge on 2 December 1949.
 A fireboat towed her to a spot east of the Isle of Wight and she sank into Saint Catherine's Deep, about five miles from Ventnor.
 Implacable was by then the second-oldest ship of the Navy after Victory, and there were heavy protests against her disposal.
 However, given the postwar austerity the British decided against the cost of her restoration, which was estimated at £150,000 with another £50,000 for re-rigging.
 In 1947 they had offered her to the French, who too declined to spend the money to turn her into a museum.
-Still, her figurehead and stern galleries were saved and are on display in the National Maritime Museum at Greenwich, while her capstan is on display at the maritime museum at Rochefort.
+Her figurehead and stern galleries were saved and are on display in the National Maritime Museum at Greenwich, while her capstan is on display at the maritime museum at Rochefort.
 The doors to the Captain's cabin are in the collection of the museum ship HMS Unicorn, Dundee.
 Public reaction to the "criminal action against the maritime history of Britain" forced the government to support the preservation of Cutty Sark.

 In popular culture

-In the 1999 Patrick O'Brian novel Blue at the Mizzen, set soon after the end of the Napoleonic Wars in 1815, newly-promoted Adm.
+In the 1999 Patrick O'Brian novel Blue at the Mizzen, set soon after the end of the Napoleonic Wars in 1815, newly promoted Adm.
 John "Lucky Jack" Aubrey is ordered by the Admiralty to take command of HMS Implacable and the Royal Navy's South African Squadron.